Enterprise-Level International ASO in iTunes App Store & Google Play (2/3)November 2, 2017

 |For iTunes, metadata only helps with ASO rankings if it is in a supported country-language combination.
 For example, Spanish (Mexico) metadata helps with ASO rankings in Mexico and the United States (both supported country-language combinations), but does not help with ASO rankings in France (not a supported combination).||For Google Play, any metadata language can rank in any country where the app has been launched.
 Keyword ranking success varies based on language, territory, and the keyword itself.
 Common metadata and localization combinations (like French metadata in France) will rank better than less-common metadata and localizations combinations (like French metadata in the United States or Spain).

 This article compared and contrasted the international organization of the two app stores and how those differences impact an ASO strategy.
 The iTunes App Store is organized country-first and Google Play is organized language-first.
-This subtle difference can impact details and approach you take with your ASO strategy, as well as larger priorities and goals that a company reasonably be able to achieve.
-This article also covered the user-focused elements of an international SEO strategy, and how apps may support different languages than the stores that sell them (especially iOS), and how that can impact users search queries.
-Finally the article clarified how the country and language settings on a phone and in a user account control and change the search results that any particular user might see, and why this is important for your strategy.
+This subtle difference can impact the details and approach you take with your ASO strategy, as well as larger priorities and goals that a company reasonably be able to achieve.
+This article also covered the user-focused elements of an international SEO strategy, and how apps may support different languages than the stores that sell them (especially iOS), and how that can impact users’ search queries.
+Finally, the article clarified how the country and language settings on a phone and in a user account control and change the search results that any particular user might see, and why this is important for your strategy.

 The next article in this series will focus on the execution of an ASO strategy, including how to complete international keyword research, as well as how to upload and verify the metadata.
-The final article will focus on tracking success, and nuances in language that you might be able to use, when fine-tuning your metadata for long-term ASO success.